dracinn/OrangeFox-build-script/README.md

  - Generate device-specific variables step-by-step, helping you what to choose

- - When build is done, you can release file directly to a Telegram channel or group

 ### "How can I use it?"

  - Clone this repo to the root of OrangeFox sources